Sir John Sulman Medal: Establishment

+"The Institute has decided to examine annually the buildings in one of six specified classes completed within the previous five years.
+The classes are:—(1) public (including recreational or sporting, theatres, transport, governmental); (2) ecclesiastical; (3) educational (including art galleries, museums etc.); (4) commercial; (5) domestic; (6) institutional.
+The council has decided to accept nominations for the 1934 medal for a domestic building."

-Sulman was an enthusiastic about town planning, and it was intended that the Medal was for "a building of exceptional merit that contributed to the streetscape".
+John Sulman was enthusiastic about town planning, and it was intended that the Medal was for "a building of exceptional merit that contributed to the streetscape".
 This interest in the greater urban environment and the relationship of the building to the public domain parallels the earlier Royal Institute of British Architects Street Architecture Medal instigated in 1923, and the RVIA Street Architecture Medal in Melbourne that began in 1929, later to be known as the Victorian Architecture Medal.

+1938 Award

+The 1938 Award to the City Architect F.A.
+Scorer for the Newcastle Incinerator was the first to be awarded to a regional project.
+Responding to the design of the building the jury report stated “The Jury is of the opinion that the City of Newcastle, and the State of New South Wales generally, is fortunate in having such an excellent contribution to its architecture.
+The design is felt to be extremely good in its massing, and well expresses the internal functions of the building.
+The honesty and simplicity of the design conduces largely to its success.
+The careful and skilful handling of the detail shows a high degree of refinement.
+The planning, except for one or two minor points, is of the same standard as the elevational treatment."

 1941 Award

 In April 1941 the Council of the New South Wales Chapter of the Royal Australian Institute of Architects invited nominations of buildings for the 1940 Sir John Sulman Medal.
 The appointed jury was M.E.
 Herman, ARAIA (Architect), G.H.B.
 McDonnell, ARAIA (Architect and 1940 winner), John D. Moore, ARAIA (Architect and 1937 winner), Henry Pynor, ARAIA (Architect), Frank Medworth, RBA (Painter), R. Haughton James (Art Critic) and Will Ashton (Director, National Art Gallery).
 Nominated buildings needed to have been completed during the five years ending 31 December 1940.
 Categories for consideration included: 1.
 Public and Monumental — Government Buildings, Town Halls, Art Galleries, Railway Stations, Hospitals, etc. 2.
 Educational and Ecclesiastical — Schools, Churches, Convents, etc. 3.
 Commercial and Industrial — Office Buildings, Warehouses, Factories, etc. 4.
 Recreational— Theatres, Sporting Buildings, etc. 5.
 Domestic and Residential — Homes, Flat Buildings, etc.